What is the jamstik?

 A MIDI guitar controller built to the specs of a real guitar.
-Measuring just 16 inches long and weighing just over 2 pounds, it's lightweight & portable yet powerful.
+Measuring just over 16 inches long and weighing just under 2 pounds, it's lightweight & portable - yet powerful.
 Jamstik is designed to pair with your favorite Apple device.
 The jamstik has real frets and real strings that enable real musical expression.
 With the jamstik, you can control hundreds of MIDI music apps or software programs (and the list is growing).
 The patented finger-sensing technology sees your fingers and tracks all of their fine nuances to guide the teaching experience, allowing you to practice or create anywhere.

 - Learn the fundamentals of guitar playing and beyond.

 - Practice guitar quite literally anywhere your iPhone or iPad can go.

 - Play without limits.
 Record into MIDI sequencers to completely customize your sound.

 Can the jamstik be Used as a MIDI Controller?Yes, MIDI is output on both the USB connector and by wireless WiFi.
 The WiFi signal that is received is put in the format of CORE-MIDI and is compatible with the wide variety of MIDI apps on iOS and PC devices.

 The jamstik is currently available here on jamstik.com as well as amazon.com and select Apple® retail stores.
 We currently ship to the United States, Canada, the UK & the EU.
 Those who wish to order a jamstik and live outside of these areas can sign up for a pre-order alert for the jamstik here.
 When the jamstik becomes available for purchase in your country, we will send you an email to notify you where you can purchase.